 Dear Readers and Advertisers

-Remember to enter our January Wordsearch competition.
-The prize this month is A £50 GIFT VOUCHER FOR BLUEWATER COURTESY OF THE VILLAGE ADVERTISER.
-Entry deadline is 14th January 2020.
-The winner of the Bumper Christmas Hamper for a family of 6, Turkey and trimmings courtesy of Istead Rise Butchers, fruit and vegetables courtesy of Broadditch Farm Shop and chocolates, biscuits, Christmas pudding, brandy butter and much more courtesy of us here at The Village Advertiser in the December wordsearch competition was JOAN GARRETT of WEST KINGSDOWN, the words not in the list are FATHER CHRISTMAS.
+Remember to enter our December Wordsearch competition on page 14.
+The prize this month is a BUMPER CHRISTMAS HAMPER FOR A FAMILY OF 6, Turkey and trimmings courtesy of ISTEAD RISE BUTCHERS, fruit and vegetables courtesy of STEVE’S HERBERT ROAD and chocolates, biscuits, Christmas pudding, brandy butter and much, much more courtesy of us here at The Village Advertiser.
+Entry deadline is 14th December.
+The winner of the BEAUTIFUL HAND MADE CHRISTMAS WREATH delivered by LOTTIE ALICE FLOWERS in the November competition was SALLY HOOPER of WEST KINGSDOWN, the missing word being FIREWORKS.